Kelly Clarkson and the Lost Dream of the American Idol

 The most obvious way to read her narrative—as she has presented it, time and again in song—is as one of resilience and individuality.
 Who can’t relate?
 But through other lenses, you see a feminist struggle.
 You see a fight against corporate control.
 You see a battle against bullies.
 You see a mascot for decency.
 Is that unifying in 2017?

-Meaning of Life’s final song, “Go High,” lifts from Michelle Obama’s speech at the 2016 Democratic National Convention for its chorus: “when you go low / I go high.”
+Meaning of Life’s final song, “Go High,” lifts from Michelle Obama’s speech at the 2016 Democratic National Convention for its chorus: “When you go low / I go high.”
 It’s the only news-referencing moment on the album, and the sound of the song is also the album’s most au courant.
 Over a door-rattling electronic bass pulse and dreamy finger snaps, the chorus sees vocal manipulation stretching the word “high” past the upper edges of Clarkson’s considerable range, as if she’s huffing helium.
 Clarkson wields the former First Lady’s slogan as neutrally as possible, singing only of being strong, taking the high road, and standing for something.
 Which is a familiar pop maneuver: See Fifth Harmony’s recent album closer, with its call to build “bridges, not walls” in a strictly inspirational sense.

 The rest of Meaning of Life has Clarkson returning to the same theme that’s powered hits like “Miss Independent,” “Because of You,” “Since U Been Gone,” and “Stronger (What Doesn’t Kill You).”
 Over and over, she kisses off some power-imbalanced relationship and searches for a more satisfying connection.
 Often, she’s trying to coax a less-than-enthusiastic partner into doing better.
 “Remember not long ago you called me hysterical?” she asks on the stuttering highlight “Didn’t I.” “I finally figured us out my fire was hot enough to burn on for the both of us.”